jppf22/Distributed-Array-Sum/Design.md

 ## Assumptions

-- The array of N integers is initially available at the coordinator node OR is sent by a client through an API (extra feature to be developed further along).
+- The array of N integers is initially available at the coordinator node OR is sent by a client through an API *(extra feature to be developed further along, may or may not be developed.
+If it is, this documentation will be updated to reflect choice)*.
 - The system will consist of multiple nodes (physical computers or VMs).
 - Each node will have a gRPC server running to handle incoming messages.
 - Communication between nodes will be done over gRPC.